Standup paddle boarding AZ – Lake Havasu

 1. The Topock Gorge

 The Topack Gorge is hands down the best place to paddle board on Lake Havasu.
 Imagine this: deep orange canyons, secluded sandy beaches and sand dune valleys all with the backdrop of jagged red mountains.
-Other than the epic scenery, the water at The Gorge is super clear and cleaner than main drag of Havasu because of the consistent river flow from the Colorado River.
+Other than the epic scenery, the immense body of water at The Gorge is super clear and cleaner than main drag of Havasu because of the consistent river flow from the Colorado River.

 The only downside to The Gorge is that it’s an hour boat ride from the channel.
 The Gorge is located on the northernmost tip of Lake Havasu which ends just south of the Parker Dam.
 We suggest renting a boat to efficiently get to The Gorge.